juliachristensen/PS239T_Fall2019/02_unix-bash-git/01_unix.md

 #### Kernel

-The kernel of UNIX is the hub of the operating system: it allocates time and memory to programs and handles the filestore and communications in response to system calls.
+The kernel of UNIX is the hub of the operating system: it allocates time and memory to programs and handles the [filestore](http://users.ox.ac.uk/~martinw/unix/chap3.html) (e.g., files and directories) and communications in response to system calls.

 #### Shell